noxiousghost/clockify-tracker/README.md

 ## About

-This Clocktopus is a powerful command-line interface tool designed to streamline your time tracking with Clockify.
+Clocktopus is a powerful command-line interface tool designed to streamline your time tracking with platforms like Clockify and Jira.
 It offers a suite of features to automate and simplify the process of logging your work, ensuring accuracy and efficiency.

 ### Key Features